-Cultivating Your Farm’s Future has been developed by University of Wisconsin-Madison Division of Extension as a companion workbook for participants in Extension’s various programs for farm succession and transition planning.
+Cultivating Your Farm’s Future is a workbook developed by the University of Wisconsin-Madison Division of Extension as a companion piece for Extension farm succession programs.
 This workbook may also be useful for service professionals as they facilitate conversations around farm succession planning with their clients.

 The workbook provides worksheets and checklists to help farm members and families through a three-step process:

 This section asks you to “take inventory” of aspects of your farm and family.
 This includes the history of your farm, family, the current farm enterprise and management, ownership of assets, number of employees and how income and expenses are currently distributed.

 Section 2: Where do you want to be?

 This section provides worksheets and activities to help farm members develop their intentions for the succession process.
 This is the time for farm members to consider the future: what do you want to do?
 Will the owner generation be fully retired?
 Or will there be a significant period of time that the two generations work as full partners?
 Whatever the timeline, your ideas and intentions for the future are easier to attain if they are written down and discussed by all farm members.

 Gathering this information, writing it down and organizing it will help the succession process in two ways: